kybouw/budg/README.md

   shopping        $10.00
   total        $30.00
 ```

+**NOTE:**
+The totals are not verified or calculated in any way, _so you are responsible for making sure you do not budget more than 100% of your income!_

 A default budget plan based on [the 50/20/30 plan](#the-502030-plan) is created when you install budg.